Skip to main content

 in the College of Health and Human Development and Eberly College of Science, the program focuses on applied allied health professions such as medical school, veterinary school, physician’s assistant programs, and public

 health.
-Students can choose a track depending on academic interest.
+Students can choose a track depending on academic interests.
 The curriculum track format will include lectures, laboratory, small group projects, and field trips.
-Scheduled events included in the program will include trips to local markets, a nutmeg plantation tour, snorkeling, a rain-forest hike, beach activities, a waterfall visit, an aquarium visit, and a dinner cruise.
-All students will complete a service learning requirement at a variety of settings including (but not limited to) fitness centers, rehabilitation facilities, senior centers, community health and wellness programs, hospitals, youth sports venues, rural parishes and local government that have a need for public health initiatives.
+Scheduled events included in the program will include trips to local markets, a nutmeg plantation tour, snorkeling, a rainforest hike, beach activities, a waterfall visit, an aquarium visit, and a dinner cruise.
+All students will complete a service learning requirement at a variety of settings including (but not limited to) fitness centers, rehabilitation facilities, senior centers, community health and wellness programs, hospitals, youth sports venues, rural parishes, and local government that have a need for public health initiatives.

 Led by Lori Gravish Hurtack, Assistant Teaching Professor